More than a Motto Project

 Greenwood and Janke teamed up with Lorraine Donegan, professor in Graphic Communication, and Keri Schwab, assistant professor in Experience Industry Management, and the project was born.

 In May of 2015, the More than a Motto project kicked off with an inaugural campus conference.
 Over 300 attendees learned from faculty, staff, and students about some of the amazing Learn by Doing activities taking place a daily basis across campus.

-A hardbound display book, More than a Motto: The Meaning Behind Cal Poly’s Learn by Doing Signature, is in press at University Graphic Systems, the student-run campus printing company, with a release date of May 2017.
+A hardbound display book, More than a Motto: The Meaning Behind Cal Poly’s Learn by Doing Signature, was printed at University Graphic Systems, the student-run campus printing company, and released in May 2017.
 A complimentary e-book is also in the development process.
 The More than a Motto book features 22 case studies from across campus that exemplify Learn by Doing in action.